 - Round Lashing two staves together to form taller uprights

-- open end Clove Hitches where the ridge line meets the uprights
+- open-end Half Hitches (Clove Hitch on a Bight) where the ridge line and/or guy lines meet the uprights

 - a whole lot of teamwork

 Imagine further, knowing how to improvise their own stakes (without impacting the environment) and using their resourcefulness to attach the guylines when the tarp had a ripped out grommet or no grommets at all.